| | |

 Woman hiking under moss along the trail of ten falls at silver falls state park in Oregon in the pacific northwest.

 What you need for hiking the Trail of Ten Falls will depend on the season you visit.
-Below you will find a general guide for key gear you should bring with you, as well as some trail-specific reccomendations.
+Below you will find a general guide for key gear you should bring with you, as well as some trail-specific recommendations.

-Oregon State Park Hiking essentials checklist
+Hiking essentials checklist

-• Water and a water filter.
+3. Water and a water filter.
 We love the Katadyn BeFree 1.0 Liter Filter Bottle for water filtration, and usually use a Nalgene water bottle or a HydraPak Water Reservoir for water storage.

 There are a few additional things to note about gear for this trail.
 First, there is a TON of water along this hike, so you don’t need to carry much with you as long as you have a filter.
 Second, in winter I highly recommend bringing microspikes, aka trail crampons.
 Our favorites are from Hillsound (a Canadian company), but I’ve also heard good things about the Kahtoola brand.
 This trail can be slick and icy in the colder months, so it’s best to be prepared!